Tech-Psycho95/UNSDG-classifier-tool/README.md

 - 📊 **Confidence Scoring**: Provides confidence levels (High/Medium/Low) for each SDG match
 - ✏️ **Interactive Editing**: Edit and modify SDG predictions through an intuitive modal interface
 - ➕ **Add/Remove SDGs**: Dynamically add or remove SDG predictions
-- 🔄 **Automatic Pull Requests**: Create GitHub pull requests with analysis results in JSON format
+- 📁 **Download the SDGs**: Download the SDG and upload it in your repository
 - 💻 **Modern UI**: Clean, responsive React.js interface with real-time loading states

 ## Architecture

 - **Frontend**: Next.js 14+ with TypeScript, Tailwind CSS, and React Icons
 - **Backend**: Flask API with AI classification using sentence-transformers
-- **Integration**: GitHub API for automated pull request creation
+- **Integration**: GitHub API for pulling repository information

 ## Quick Start